hirosystems/clarinet/docs/how-to-guides/how-to-test-contract.md

 If you examine this contract, you will see that there are 3 different dependencies: two from the **same** project (included in the same `Clarinet.toml` file), and one referring to a contract deployed outside of the current project.

-## Same Project
+### Same Project <!-- omit from toc -->

-In the contract snippet below *(line:260-265)*, there are dependencies on the contracts conversion and conversion-v2 which are included in the same `Clarinet.toml` file.
+In the contract snippet below, there are dependencies on the contracts conversion and conversion-v2 which are included in the same `Clarinet.toml` file.

 ```clarity
 (define-read-only (get-token-uri (token-id uint))